josef-butler/josef-butler/README.md

 - 💻 I'm currently a Product Owner at [Xero][xero]
 - ⚡ My top skills are JavaScript, React and Redux
-- 🌱 I love learning - I'm currently adding C# to my tech tool belt
+- 🌱 I love learning - I'm currently adding C# and TypeScript to my tech tool belt

 ### 🔭 What I'm currently working on